eswarak/img-MMS/README.md

 This document will walk you through the process of using the Model Management System to send a ML model file to your edge nodes.
 It also shows how your nodes can detect the arrival of a new version of the ML model, and then consume the contents of that file.

+## Requirements

+To run this tutorial you need:
+1. Docker Hub ID ( Need this to push and pull an image to the docker registry).

+2. You should be able ssh.

 See more examples at: [Horizon Examples](https://github.com/open-horizon/examples/)